ugr-sail/sinergym/docs/source/pages/environments.rst

 This definition can be discrete or continuous and must be consistent with the previously defined actuators (*Sinergym* will show possible inconsistencies).

-.. note:: In case a new observation variable is added to the default ones for an environment, care must be
-          taken in case observation normalization is to be done.
-This is because you have to update the dictionary of ranges of values available in `constants.py <https://github.com/ugr-sail/sinergym/blob/main/sinergym/utils/constants.py>`__ as discussed in issue `#249 <https://github.com/ugr-sail/sinergym/issues/249>`__.
-You can use the range_getter function of `common.py <https://github.com/ugr-sail/sinergym/blob/main/sinergym/utils/common.py>`__ to get these ranges automatically from a experiment output folder.

 .. important:: Sinergym's listed environments have a default observation and action variables defined,
                it is available in `constants.py <https://github.com/ugr-sail/sinergym/tree/main/sinergym/utils/constants.py>`__.
                However, the users can experiment with this spaces, see :ref:`Changing observation and action spaces`.